meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-RocketIdea.md

 #[nerdspal](https://nerdspal.com) is a place to get help in your academic efforts

 We are here to build a community of students capable of helping each other.
-Much inspired by [Quora](http://www.quora.com/) *(which can help you with generic queries)* and [Stackoverflow](http://stackoverflow.com/) *(the programming Q&A site)* but our domain is sharp focused on academics.
-We are very much confident about [our vision](https://twitter.com/nistencorp/status/626978947536809984) that nerdspal will help you as a student to get all kind of help in your academic efforts.
-Help us implement this vision.

 >So how does nerdspal can come to help?